moritzlindner/PatchR/README.md

 ## Description

-Core component of PatchMasteR is the PMTrace class, wich stores a series imported from a Patchmaster *.dat file.
-Several integrety checks are implemented into the PMTrace class to assure data integrity is maintained.
+Core component of PatchMasteR is the PMRecording class, wich stores a series imported from a Patchmaster *.dat file.
+Several integrety checks are implemented into the PMRecording class to assure data integrity is maintained.
+Multiple recordings (PMRecording) objects can be stored and processed within the PMCollection class.

 ## Example
 ```{r}